Articles in Famous Felines are written by

 Shortly after his arrival a story was circulated that his former owner had stepped forward after seeing his story in the media.
 'Margaret Sutcliffe' claimed Larry was in fact 'Jo' who had disappeared a few months previously, and that she 'nearly died' when she saw his photos.
 The tale went that her nephew 'Tim' had begun a Facebook page to campaign for Larry's return and several hundred people had already joined, some saying they had written to Downing Street in support.
 The Daily Mail and others ran with the story, and it was quickly reproduced at many online sites.
 However, it turned out the whole thing had been a deliberate spoof to draw attention to 'churnalism'.

 It wasn't until one day in late April 2011 that Larry was observed climbing in through a Downing Street window with a mouse clamped in his jaws.
-He is said to have dumped it unceremoniously at the feet of the secretaries, and after their initial shock they gave him a cheer, as it was the first mouse he was known to have caught.
+He was said to have dumped it unceremoniously at the feet of the secretaries, and after their initial shock they gave him a cheer, as it was the first mouse he was known to have caught.
 In June Mr Cameron said the total count had risen to three, so evidently Larry had been quietly getting on with his job!
 (But see below ...).

 Larry celebrating the royal wedding in April Larry, the Downing Street cat, in the Cabinet Room at Downing Street, Apr 2011 Larry the cat sporting the British colours, Apr 2011 Larry the cat meets Barack Obama at Downing Street, 25 May 2011 Larry the Downing Street cat has a stroke from President Barack Obama, Downing Street, 25 May 2011 David Cameron and President Obama with Larry, 25 May 2011 Larry the cat is presented with a toy rat from the US Government, 10 Downing Street, May 2011 Larry the Downing Street cat approved of his gift from the US Government during the Obama state visit

 He did, though, celebrate the wedding of Prince William to Catherine Middleton on 28 April, when he was seen sporting around his neck a natty bow in the British colours.
-On 25 May there was more excitement for Larry when he met Barack Obama during the American President and First Lady's state visit to Britain; and on behalf of the US Government he was also presented with a replica rat which seemed to meet with his approval!
+On 25 May there was more excitement for Larry when he met Barack Obama during the American President and First Lady's state visit to Britain.
+On behalf of the US Government he was also presented with a replica rat which seemed to meet with his approval!
 David Cameron revealed that Larry was 'a bit nervous' around most men, but had 'liked Obama'.

 We wish Larry well, and a long and happy life as the latest in a distinguished line of feline residents in the corridors of power.
 However, it was reported in late November 2011 that Larry was not fulfilling his duty well in terms of catching mice, although the rat problem had diminished.
 He was said to spend too much time either sleeping or visiting his 'girl friend', a cat called Maisie, in St James's Park!